sparkle666/sparkle666/README.md

 - 🔭 I’m currently working on something personal.
 - 🌱 I’m currently learning Solidity and Web 3.
 - 📫 How to reach me: sikky606@gmail.com
-- 😄 Pronouns: Lol, what is this one again?
 - ⚡ Fun fact: I love Digital marketing and Email marketing...
 Also Ronaldo is the GOAT, nothing you can tell me.

 ### I do UIUX on my spare time